 You have a financial plan, right?
 Why not have one for your health as well?
 Your health should be valued as much, if not more, than many other things in your life.
 A plan is essential to long term (and even short term) success.

 Corollary to this, remember that plans have to be flexible.
 I frequently have clients who are completely inflexible and freak out if their plan doesn’t go perfectly.
 Since life is inherently unpredictable, you must allow for changes.
 That said, it is still your goal to always try and get to the gym.
 The bottom line is: allow for some random events, but don’t let it lead you to eating a carton of ice cream on the couch just because you missed one workout.

 5. Stay Positive (No Matter What!)

-Have I made the overwhelming process of getting back in shape, more digestible?
+Have I made the overwhelming process of getting back in shape more digestible?
 Have I provided some motivation?
-I hope you can now move forward, and with the strength that there is a way to do this!
-Remember: there is always someone who is worse off than you are, and gratitude for what you have, is a great quality to possess.
-Being grateful, and not self-centered, is an attractive, and successful, quality.
+I hope you can now move forward and do so with the strength that there is a way to do this!
+Remember: there is always someone who is worse off than you are, and gratitude for what you have is a great quality to possess.
+Being grateful, and not self-centered, is an attractive and successful quality.
 Negativity, however, is not.
 Always remember to try and look on the bright side of life.
 Cliché, maybe, but helpful?
 Almost certainly.

 Positivity breeds positivity, and every day that you step foot inside the gym is one step closer to success and reaching your goal.
 Life is not a movie and you may not be able to look like a cover model, but setting a realistic goal, staying the course, and making the smart choices, will get you very far.
 And who knows, you may even surprise yourself and become a new fitness model!

 How did I do?
 Feeling motivated?
 Let me know in the comments!